-Tracy Crump dispenses hope in her new book, which will be released June 1, 2020.
-Health, Healing, and Wholeness: Devotions of Hope in the Midst of Illness will be released by CrossLink Publishing.
+Tracy Crump dispenses hope in her new book, Health, Healing, and Wholeness: Devotions of Hope in the Midst of Illness (CrossLink Publishing).

 Tracy’s writing has appeared in diverse publications, including Woman’s World, Focus on the Family, Upper Room, and Guideposts books.
 Best known for publishing 22 stories in Chicken Soup for the Soul books, her course on writing for the series is one of Serious Writer’s best sellers, and her popular newsletter includes story callouts.

 Tracy co-directs Write Life Workshops, speaks at conferences, proofreads for Farmers’ Almanac, and edits for private clients.
 But her most important job is Grandma to four completely unspoiled grandchildren.

 Diana C. Derringer is an award-winning writer and author of Beyond Bethlehem and Calvary: 12 Dramas for Christmas, Easter, and More!
 Her articles, devotions, dramas, planning guides, Bible studies, and poems have been accepted more than 1,000 times by 70-plus publications, including The Upper Room, The Secret Place, Clubhouse, Kentucky Monthly, Country, and Missions Mosaic, plus several anthologies.